mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     Of course when Adam's Demand Connects then Eve's will die.
 There will be no Supply for Eve's Demand to Connect with.

+    This example only have two Humans, but there could be a situation where n amount of Humans are Demanding k Supply given n>k.
+The fundamentals of the situtaion would still hold.
+Humans will communicate preferences and unserstanding.
+SUS will change as moments progress.
+Demand will filter Demand to see which k amount of the n Humans get to Connect with Supply.

   ### Take A Step Back

   As we can see even in a pre-sin world Demand filters Demand for what Demand Connects with Supply.
 In the above example there was two Demands and one Supply.
 Demand decided between itself which Demand should Connect.
 This was the filtering of Demand!